 Seema is a second-year law student from Phoenix, Arizona.
 She graduated from Arizona State University with a bachelor's degree in Business Economics and Political Science.
 Seema spent her 1L summer at the U.S. Attorney's Office for the District of Arizona and will spend her 2L summer at the District Attorney' Office in San Diego.
 She is currently a student attorney in the Michigan Clinical Law Program.

 Stephanie is pursuing a joint degree with Johns Hopkins School of Advanced International Studies.
 After graduating from Oberlin College with honors, she spent four years living in China and a year traveling, before starting at Michigan in summer 2015.
 She spent last summer at a firm in Buenos Aires, and over spring break 2016 she did pro bono LGBT rights work in Belize through Lawbreaks.

 Lakshmi holds a bachelors degree in Philosophy from King's College, London, and graduated magna cum laude from Columbia University with distinction in Visual Arts.
-As a Master's student at Columbia, she specialized in inter-disciplinary study of political movements, and produced the first academic digital platform for Area Studies.
+As a Master's student at Columbia, she specialized in the inter-disciplinary study of political movements and produced the first academic digital platform for Area Studies.
 She has worked as an investigative intern with the Georgetown University Criminal Justice Clinic, and as a researcher with Solitary Watch.
 At law school, Lakshmi was Vice-President of the American Constitution Society and Executive Board Member of the National Lawyer's Guild.
-She is a facilitator with Street Law's Parnell Prison Project, and an Associate Editor with the Michigan Journal of Gender & Law.
-Lakshmi spent the summer of 2016 as a legal research intern with the Open Society Justice Initiative.
+She is a facilitator with Street Law's Parnell Prison Project and an Articles Editor with the Michigan Journal of Gender & Law.
+Lakshmi spent the summer of 2016 as a Legal Research Associate with the Open Society Justice Initiative.

 Online Content Editor